alme96/Simulnance/README.md

 The class TradingModel inherits from Model and determines the structure of our model.
 Various functions have been implemented.

-On behalf of `__init__(self, l_o_b)`:
+####On behalf of `__init__(self, l_o_b)`
 Initialisation of the model.
 Here all the agents are created.
 Furthermore we need:
-            - limit_order_book; to store all the unresolved sell and buy orders.
+* limit_order_book; to store all the unresolved sell and buy orders.
-            - clock; as a reference value for the orders which are cancelled after a while and the order waiting times.
+* clock; as a reference value for the orders which are cancelled after a while and the order waiting times.
-            - order_arrival; as a fixed time step where the next order gets placed
+* order_arrival; as a fixed time step where the next order gets placed
-            - last_sell & last_buy; to circumvent an empty limit_order_book
+* last_sell & last_buy; to circumvent an empty limit_order_book
-            - agent_list; to store all the agents
+* agent_list; to store all the agents
 More on behalf of the limit_order_book:
 The limit_order_book is a list with 2 entries, which again are lists.
 The first one stores the sell order the second one stores the buy order.
 Each sell resp. buy order is a tuple with 3 entries.
 The first entry corresponds to the price per share offered in the order.
 The second one corresponds to the time step when the order gets canceled.
 The third one corresponds to the unique_id of the agent how placed the order.
 ```
 class TradingModel(Model):
     def __init__(self, l_o_b):